Geometric composition in quilted Floer theory: Extensions of the main theorem

-We conclude that $\I(\delta)\leq 0$ as desired. \end{proof} Since $\delta$ is assumed to be non-constant, it cannot have expected dimension zero since translations contribute one dimension to the moduli space.
+Since $\delta$ is assumed to be non-constant, it cannot have expected dimension zero since translations contribute one dimension to the moduli space.
 Therefore, $\I(\delta)<0$.
-Such $\delta$ cannot occur in view of the transversality assumptions.
+Such $\delta$ cannot occur in view of the transversality of the moduli space.
 Having excluded bubbling at the Y-end, we argue as in the positively monotone case to conclude that the map $\Phi$ gives the desired isomorphism.
 The crucial point is again to exclude broken non-constant trajectories with the same endpoints.
 While in the positive monotone case these gave rise to moduli spaces of index greater than zero, under the negative monotone assumptions, the sum of the expected dimension of such trajectories is negative.
 This means that at least one unbroken trajectory in the sequence has negative index.
-This violates the transversality assumptions on the Y-map. \QED
+This violates the transversality. \QED